pdmosses/metaborg.github.io/docs/references/stratego/strategies/traversal.md

 # Traversal Combinators

-In Chapter 5 we saw a number of idioms of strategic rewriting, which all involved tree traversal.

-In the previous chapters we saw how strategies can be used to control transformations and how rules can be broken down into the primitive actions match, build and scope.
-The missing ingredient are combinators for defining traversals.

 There are many ways to traverse a tree.
 For example, a bottom-up traversal, visits the subterms of a node before it visits the node itself, while a top-down traversal visits nodes before it visits children.
 One-pass traversals traverse the tree one time, while fixed-point traversals, such as innermost, repeatedly traverse a term until a normal form is reached.

-It is not desirable to provide built-in implementations for all traversals needed in transformations, since such a collection would necessarily be incomplete.
-Rather we would like to define traversals in terms of the primitive ingredients of traversal.
+Rather than provide built-in implementations for all traversals needed in transformations, Stratego defines traversals in terms of the primitive ingredients of traversal.
 For example, a top-down, one-pass traversal strategy will first visit a node, and then descend to the children of a node in order to recursively traverse all subterms.
 Similarly, the bottom-up, fixed-point traversal strategy innermost, will first descend to the children of a node in order to recursively traverse all subterms, then visit the node itself, and possibly recursively reapply the strategy.

 Traversal in Stratego is based on the observation that a full term traversal is a recursive closure of a one-step descent, that is, an operation that applies a strategy to one or more direct subterms of the subject term.
 By separating this one-step descent operator from recursion, and making it a first-class operation, many different traversals can be defined.

-In this chapter we explore the ways in which Stratego supports the definition of traversal strategies.
+Here we explore the ways in which Stratego supports the definition of traversal strategies.
 We start with explicitly programmed traversals using recursive traversal rules.
 Next, congruences operators provide a more concise notation for such data-type specific traversal rules.
 Finally, generic traversal operators support data type independent definitions of traversals, which can be reused for any data type.
-Given these basic mechanisms, we conclude with an an exploration of idioms for traversal and standard traversal strategies in the Stratego Library.
+Given these basic mechanisms, we conclude with an exploration of idioms for traversal and standard traversal strategies in the Stratego Library.

 ## Congruence Operators